FAIRplus/the-fair-cookbook/content/recipes/findability/zenodo-deposition.md

               https://static-content.springer.com/esm/art%3A10.1038%2Fs41588-018-0110-3/MediaObjects/41588_2018_110_MOESM3_ESM.zip \
               and published alongside the Nature Genetics manuscript identified by the following doi: \
               https://doi.org/10.1038/s41588-018-0110-3, published in June 2018. \
-              This dataset is used to demonstrate how to make data Findeable, Accessible, Discoverable and Interoperable" \
+              This dataset is used to demonstrate how to make data Findable, Accessible, Discoverable and Interoperable" \
               "(FAIR) and how Tabular Data Package representations can be easily mobilized for re-analysis and data science. \
               It is associated to the following project available from github at: \
               'https://github.com/proccaserra/rose2018ng-notebook' with all necessary information and Jupyter notebooks.",